Sportitsu/Zarad/README.md

 ```

 #APIs Used
--We used the Youtube API to gather details about the videos related to each club.
+-We used the Youtube API to gather details about the videos related to each club
 -we used Imgur API to stord the tournaments Image .

 # RESTful Routes